This post was reviewed and updated on July 6, 2020

 But what if your customers fail to pay the invoice?
 That depends on the type of factoring you’ve agreed to: recourse factoring or non-recourse factoring.

-Non-recourse factoring contracts involve the factoring company assuming the risk for the invoice.
+Non-recourse factoring contracts involve the factoring company assuming the total risk for the invoice.
 If the client fails to pay the invoice, you won’t be held financially responsible.
 This also means the factoring company will charge more in fees for the assumed risk, but it may be worth the price.

 Invoice factoring rates & fees

 One of the most confusing parts of the factoring equation is cost, particularly the rates and fees.
+The factor earns profits based upon the difference he or she pays you for the invoices and the face value of the invoices.

 For example, if you plan to factor $20,000 worth of invoices, and the fee is 2% per month, you would pay $400 in fees if the unpaid invoices were paid in the first 30 days, $800 if they paid within 60 days, and $1,200 if they paid in 90 days.